aiven/aiven-docs/docs/platform/concepts/service_backups.md

 Aggregator/Coordinator, have time-based backups that are encrypted and securely stored.
 Backups at Aiven are stored in the object storage of the cloud region where the service is first created (for example, S3 for AWS or GCS for GCP).
-You can check the location of your service's backups in [Aiven Console](https://console.aiven.io/) > your service's homepage > **Backups**.
+See the location of your service's backups in [Aiven Console](https://console.aiven.io/) > your service's homepage > **Backups**.